 It's OK wanting things to be the best that they can be, but perfection should mean knowing and accepting when things are good enough.
 We are only human and can only do so much at one time.

 I understand how perfectionists think and feel as I am guilty of this mindset too sometimes, but I am learning to stop myself and say enough is enough when I find myself being unrealistic in my expectations.

 We can become attached to stuff for many different reasons, but most come from a place of fear, guilt or insecurity.

 Perhaps there is unresolved fear - Fear of letting go or of not having enough.
 Fear of making a decision that could be wrong.
 Fear of feeling something like regret, loss or guilt.
 Fear of failure.
 Fear of change or the unknown.
 Fear of the present, the past or the future.

 From thinking that paperwork from 10 years ago might be too important to throw away, to keeping items for sentimental reasons or that others have given us because we would feel guilty giving them away.
 And those 'just in case' items that might come in handy someday.

-Many clutterers are fearful of change.
+Many people who suffer from overly cluttered homes are fearful of change.
 They're afraid that if they put things away, they won't remember it because they won't see it.
-But it's a perception of order.
+But it's only a perception of order.
 You may initially recall the electricity bill is next to the potted plant in the kitchen, but it will soon be buried by the other items that you need in plain site too.